hubgit/bibtex-loader/README.md

 # bibtex-loader

-A webpack loader for BibTeX files
+A webpack loader for BibTeX files, using [biblatex-csl-converter](https://github.com/fiduswriter/biblatex-csl-converter).